ELF-Lab/OjibweMorph/VerbSpreadsheets/README.md

 	- SOLUTION: For both of these, we've introduced a special character "i1" and the "i1-Palatalization" rule.

-- UPDATE: I changed the suffixation on the Cw stems to include an initial "i", and changed the w-to-o rule so that "Cwi" -> "Co".
-The consonant is important context, since it doesn't happen with "aw" stems where the suffix starts with "i".
-This needs to happen before the short-vowel deletion, since we see that this feeds the deletion in forms that end up ending in this short vowel.
-We can also get rid of the W-deletion rule.

-- ISSUE: in the imperative order, with the 2Sg -> 3SgProx/3PlProx, there is an "i1" that appears only on monosyllabic shortvowel stems: nishi ‘killhim/her’.
+- In the imperative order, with the 2Sg -> 3SgProx/3PlProx, there is an "i1" that appears only on monosyllabic shortvowel stems: nishi ‘killhim/her’.
 Otherwise, it is deleted.
-This is (I am quite certain) a more general rule that limits the word-final short-vowel deletion rule.
+This is due to a more general rule that limits the word-final short-vowel deletion rule.
 For example, with the noun "makwa".
-We need to somehow implement this block into the model.
-Currently, we have the "i1" in the suffix complex, and it always gets deleted by the rule.
-It needs to be there to condition the palatalization process before being deleted.
+This is implemented by only deleting in multisyllable words or monosyllable words that have a long vowel.

 ## Summary